MLivanos/WorldWrap/README.md

 # WorldWrap
-Framework for creating lightweight seamless wrapping worlds in the Unity Game Engine (WIP)
+## A ramework for creating lightweight seamless wrapping worlds in the Unity Game Engine (Alpha)

 The goal of WorldWrap is to create a world that appears flat and ongoing, however if one were to walk across the entire map in a straight line, they would "wrap-around" the world and eventually come back to their initial starting point.